openeventing/spec/expression-language.md

 Implicit casts must follow the same semantics of their equivalent explicit cast functions, as defined in [Casting and type checking](#351-casting-and-type-checking) sub-paragraph.

-We define in this section an **ambiguous** operator/function as an operator/function that is overloaded with another operator/function definition with same symbol/name and arity but different parameter types.
+This section defines an **ambiguous** operator/function as an operator/function that is overloaded with another operator/function definition with same symbol/name and arity but different parameter types.

 A CESQL engine MUST apply the following implicit casting rules in order: